thorole/encryptinator/README.md

 ### Acknowledgements

-This template was used as a _visual reference_ to create a command line themed website.
+This template heavilly inspired the website and was used as a _visual reference_ to create a command line themed website.
 None of the actual code behind the template was used. https://brobin.github.io/hacker-bootstrap/

 Thanks to my mentor [Jonathan Munz](https://github.com/jpmunz) for guidance on the project and for providing online litterature.